Clipping Is Saturation — So Why Use a Clipper and Not Just a Saturator?

 | Competitor 2 | 23.09 % | −87.4 dB | 34 dB cleaner |

-Round 2: 8 kHz — the torture test
+Fact 2 — 8 kHz: the torture test

 Push the tone up to 8 kHz and every harmonic a hard clipper makes lands above Nyquist.
 There's nowhere for the distortion to go except aliasing.
-This is where clippers get exposed.
+This is where clippers get exposed — and where a bright master lives.

 | Plugin | Worst alias @ 8 kHz | THE_CLIPPER advantage |